top of page

 A Lasting Power of Attorney (LPA) isn’t just for the elderly or unwell; it’s a practical, empowering tool for anyone who wants peace of mind and flexibility.

-Travel frequently
+travel frequently

-Experience regular hospital stays
+experience regular hospital stays

-Have a demanding lifestyle
+have a demanding lifestyle

 When Life Changes Suddenly: What Happens If You Don’t Have an LPA?